HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 You can override styles by targeting the component's class names:

-???+ info "Note"
+!!!
+"Note"
-    Here part names declared using the part attribute are used as the parameter of the ::part() pseudo-element.
-In this way, you can apply CSS styles to elements in the shadow tree from outside of it.
-Part attribute makes a shadow tree element visible to its parent DOM.
+    The `part` attribute is used to name parts of a shadow tree, which can then be styled from outside the shadow DOM using the `::part()` pseudo-element.
+This allows you to apply CSS styles to shadow tree elements from the parent DOM.

 ```css
 /* for dx-button */